ruggedy/load-js/README.md

 </html>
 ```

-Another example configuring the script loading to be asynchonous
+Another example configuring the script execution to be asynchonous

 ``` javascript
 loadJS([{